-20Given the expansion of the medical abortion regime (i.e. the use of misoprostol and mifepristone) in Mexico City (Becker, 2013), complications due to the abortion procedures themselves following the ILE reform appear low (Grimes et al., 2006a).
+22 Given the expansion of the medical abortion regime (i.e., the use of misoprostol and mifepristone) in Mexico DF (Becker, 2013), complications due to the abortion procedures themselves following the ILE reform appear to be low (Grimes et al., 2006).
 It is therefore unlikely that channel 2b, from Section 2.4, explains large movements in maternal health.